-The existence of procedures for raising concerns about fraud, corruption or other serious wrongdoing is relevant for all responsible organisations and to the people who work there.
+Having procedures for raising concerns about fraud, corruption or other serious wrongdoing is relevant for all responsible organisations and for the people who work there.
 While good internal control systems can reduce the probability of something going seriously wrong, this risk can never be reduced to zero.
 Where this risk materialises, the first people to realise or suspect the problem will often be those who work in or with the organisation.
-Yet unless the culture is one where employees believe that it is safe and accepted to raise such a concern, the risk is that people will stay silent.
+Yet unless the culture is one where employees believe that it is safe and accepted that such concerns are raised, the risk is that people will stay silent.
 This denies the organisation an important opportunity to detect and investigate the concern, to take any appropriate action and to protect its assets, integrity and reputation.